dschmenk/LORES/SRC/REPELZ/readme.md

 ### Scrolling Algorithm

-One of the limitations of the LORES library is the horizontal two-pixel scrolling increment.
+One of the hardware limitations of the LORES library is the horizontal two-pixel scrolling increment.
 In order to create a consistent appearance during diagonal scrolling, vertical increments can be set to two-pixel increments as well.
 By moving the center around by even pixel coordinates and locking the view to the main